New positions from France's AMF

 In line with Article 9 of AMLD 4, Position DOC-2019-17 defines a politically-exposed person (PEP) as an individual who performs or has performed significant political, jurisdictional, or administrative functions, along with their immediate family members and persons known to be close associates.
 EDD measures for PEPs are to determine the source of wealth and funds, to monitor more closely their transactions and changes to their business structure, and to require executive-level decision-making for establishing or maintaining relationships with PEPs.
 Procedural guidelines include the use of identification questionnaires as well as publicly available information, like appointment notices in the Official Journal (as can be found here in French).
 The position stresses that automated PEP detection tools are not mandatory, but recommends systems tailored to the specific activities and risks of the obliged entity.

-Position DOC-2019-18 clarifies the obligation for financial entities to file a déclaration de soupçon – a suspicious activity report (SAR) in French law – to Tracfin, France’s intelligence agency for action against clandestine financial circuits.
-It sheds light on the circumstances under which an SAR is mandatory, including suspicions of ML/TF as well as other fraudulent conduct such as tax fraud.
-Entities must implement internal systems to detect and analyse suspicious transactions, with an emphasis on a case-by-case approach rather than relying too heavily on automated systems.
-Filing an SAR is subject to new content and format requirement, with explicit reference to obligations regarding the retention and confidentiality of documents related to reports made to Tracfin.
+Position DOC-2019-18 clarifies the obligation for financial entities to file a déclaration de soupçon – a suspicious transaction report (STR) in French law – to Tracfin, France’s intelligence agency for action against clandestine financial circuits.
+It sheds light on the circumstances under which an STR is mandatory, including suspicions of ML/FT as well as other fraudulent conduct such as tax fraud.
+Entities must implement internal systems to detect suspicious transactions, with an emphasis on human, case-by-case analysis – as opposed to overreliance on automated systems, which are deemed “neither mandatory nor sufficient”.
+Filing an STR is subject to new content and format requirement, with explicit reference to obligations regarding the retention and confidentiality of documents related to reports made to Tracfin.
 (This is to align financial entities’ obligations with new data protections introduced by Law nº 2018-493 of 20 June 2018 transposing GDPR into French law.)
-The position recommends a pragmatic and phased approach to detecting suspicious activity, aligning with broader international AML/CFT regulations while also drawing the line between Tracfin reporting and more serious protocols, like assets freezing or crime reporting with the French Public Prosecutor.
+The position recommends a pragmatic and phased approach to detecting suspicious transactions and activity, aligning with broader international AML/CFT regulations while also drawing the line between Tracfin reporting and other reporting mechanisms involving the French Public Prosecutor and, in the event of asset freezing, the Treasury Directorate General.

 These supervisory efforts represent a step by the AMF towards clarifying the French AML/CFT framework, which is bound to evolve with the impending transposition of AMLD 5 into French law.